Earning a master's in forensic psychology creates pathways to well-paying and potentially exciting careers in the field.

 - A forensic psychology degree prepares students for careers in a variety of fields, providing marketable skills in several subject areas.

 This course explores various psychological disorders, building off introductory studies in abnormal psychology.
-Students gain a working understanding of the Diagnostic and Statistical Manual of Mental Disorders, which is the keystone text for diagnosing and treating psychological disorders.
+Students gain a working understanding of the Diagnostic and Statistical Manual of Mental Disorders, the key text for diagnosing and treating psychological disorders.

 Advanced Legal Psychology